vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 It has an aspect ratio of 32:9 and a curvature of 1800R.
 It's the size of two 27" screens next to each other.

-Genuinely one of the best purchases I've ever made, I still love it every day I work with it over the past few years!
+This is genuinely one of the best purchases I've ever made, and I still love using it every workday.
 The big advantage over two separate 27" screens is the flexibility to split your windows however you want at any moment.
-Three equal panels, or one large window in the center with smaller ones on the sides.
+You can use three equal windows, or one large window in the center with smaller ones on the sides.
-This is all possible with this single large display, and no bezels to break up the view.
+This is all possible with one large display, without bezels to break up the view.

 <a href="images/monitor.jpg">
 <img src="images/monitor.jpg" alt="Philips 49 inch monitor" width="100%" />
 </a>

 The model I have is the Philips P Line 498P9Z/00 (model from 2021).
-Newer versions are now available with improved specs but the same dimensions and advantages.
+Newer versions are now available with improved specs, while keeping the same dimensions and advantages.

 <a href="images/philips_49inch_screen.webp">
 <img src="images/philips_49inch_screen.webp" alt="Philips 49 inch curved monitor" width="450px" />